dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 ## Import Changes

+Before using "Convert to PCB", "Update PCB" in Schematic and "Import Changes" in PCB, please read [Essential Check Before Clicking "Convert to PCB" or "Update PCB" or "Import Changes"](./EssentialCheck.htm#Introduction) section.

 Sometimes, while working on a project, you need to make changes to the schematic and then update your board, to incorporate them.

 It's easy to do this with EasyEDA.